BBXDOO/W3_HB_team_BXCGICOG/README.md

 ## Repository Notice — Copilot Deprecation
 The legacy directory Copilot is deprecated.
 All current and future operations must use Copilot-Gm.
-Do not add files or update content under Copilot.
+Do not add, modify, or reference any content under Copilot.
-Migration progress: active.
+Migration: completed.

 ----